 Since founding Gradient in 2006, Ben has designed and constructed a wide range of projects and exhibitions, including art installations, high end residences, restaurants, and boutique hotels.
 Previous to establishing Gradient, Ben spent seven years with SHoP Architects where he held a leading role on a number of high profile projects including the Virgin Atlantic First Class Lounge at JFK and three residential developments in New York City ranging in size from 15,000 to 50,000 square feet.
 Ben holds a Master of Architecture from Columbia University, where he was the recipient of the McKim Prize for Excellence in Design and the Sol Kaplan Traveling Fellowship.
 He also holds a Bachelor of Architecture from the University of Florida.
 Ben currently teaches at the University of Pennsylvania’s Graduate School of Design and has also taught at Columbia University’s Graduate School of Architecture, Preservation and Planning.
 He is a registered architect in the State of New York.

-After receiving her Master's Degree in Architecture from the Boston Architectural College, Jaime migrated into the field of Exhibition Design where she has been dedicated for the past 15 years.
-She has held a number of design and production management positions in the top art institutions in the United States.
-She served as the Associate Director for Exhibition Design and Production at the Guggenheim Museum in New York City for eight years where she held a lead role working on exhibitions such as Maurizio Cattelan, On Kawara, and James Turrell.
-She worked as the Senior Production Manager at the Metropolitan Museum of Art in New York City, and worked intimately on the Manus X Machina exhibition for the Costume Institute in the Spring of 2016.
+After receiving her Master's Degree in Architecture from the Boston Architectural College, Jaime migrated into the field of exhibition design where she has been dedicated for the past 15 years.
+She has held a number of design and production management positions in some of the top art institutions in the United States, and helps art direct and produce exhibiton design environments within Gradient.
+Jaime also currently serves as the Director, Exhibtion Design at the Guggenheim Museum where she has played a lead role on exhibitions such as Maurizio Cattelan: All, On Kawara–Silence, and James Turrell.
+She has also served as the Senior Production Manager at the Metropolitan Museum of Art, and worked intimately on Manus x Machina: Fashion in an Age of Technology for the Costume Institute in the Spring of 2016.
 Jaime also holds a Bachelor's Degree of Civil Engineering from Bucknell University.